scriptotek/lc-spreadsheets/_episodes/00-intro.md

 your primary spreadsheet program - there are others (gnumeric, Calc from OpenOffice), and their functionality is similar, but Excel is the package you're most likely to have available on your work computer.
-A few of the menu commands we use are excel specific, so bear that in mind if you aim to use another spreadsheet program.
+A few of the menu commands we use are **excel specific**, so bear that in mind if you aim to use another spreadsheet program.
 We will indicate these in the lesson material as far as we are aware of them.